Tessa Duder: Writing

 Duder began writing fiction in 1977.
 Her first novel Night Race to Kawau was published by Oxford University Press in 1982.
 Her most successful works are the Alex quartet of novels (Alex, Alex in Winter, Alessandra: Alex in Rome and Songs for Alex) which build upon her own childhood experiences by following a teenage competitive swimmer with Olympic ambitions.
 The series won three New Zealand Children's Book of the Year awards and three Esther Glen medals.
 Alex has been translated into five languages and was for many years Penguin New Zealand's best selling work of fiction.
-A film production of Alex was made in 1993.
+Alex was adapted into the 1993 film of the same name.

 Duder's later work has been varied, including plays, anthologies and biographies.
 The Tiggie Tompson Show won the 2000 New Zealand Post Senior Fiction Award for young adult fiction.
 Her first work for adults, a short story collection Is She Still Alive? reached number two on New Zealand bestseller lists in 2008.

 Duder is a past president of the NZ Society of Authors (PEN NZ Inc).
 In 1990, she was awarded the New Zealand 1990 Commemoration Medal.
 She was appointed an Officer of the Order of the British Empire in the 1994 New Year Honours, for services to literature, and has been awarded the Storylines Margaret Mahy Medal.
 She is a trustee of the Storylines Children's Literature Charitable Trust of New Zealand, and a former trustee of the Spirit of Adventure Trust which operates the tall ship Spirit of New Zealand.
 In 1991, she was the University of Waikato's first writer-in-residence.
 In 2003, she won the Katherine Mansfield fellowship to work for a year in Menton, France, and in 2007 she travelled to Antarctica under the Artists to Antarctica programme.
 She was awarded an honorary doctorate by the University of Waikato in 2009.
 In 2013, she participated in the first Tall Ships Regatta from Sydney to Auckland, sailing aboard Spirit of New Zealand for the eight-day race crossing from Sydney to Opua.

 In the 2020 Queen's Birthday Honours, Duder was appointed a Companion of the New Zealand Order of Merit, for services to literature.
+In the same year she received the prestigious Prime Minister's Award for Literary Achievement in fiction, receiving $60,000 in recognition of her significant contributions to New Zealand literature.

 Duder lives on Auckland's North Shore.